variantstudios/compasshighschool.org/pages/parent-resources/index.md

 ## [Family Guidebook 2019](https://docs.google.com/document/d/1NGmEvBU-_c6GOvBl-3ZazniJ7uNATzbI6spc3roaRSQ/edit?usp=sharing){: target="_blank"}

-Check here to learn more details about all things Compass!
+Click on the title above to learn more details about all things Compass.
+The Guidebook is a "living document" and will be updated as we learn and grow.